tsackton/taelgar/Things/Artifacts of Power/Chalice of the Runepriest.md

 - (DR:: 1748-02-04): The Chalice of the Runepriest arrives in Chardon
 - (DR:: 1748-04-11): The Chalice of the Runepriest is purchased by [[Galen]] for his private study
 - (DR:: 1748-08-23): Galen argrees to sell the Chalice of the Runepriest to Riswynn, a dwarf of Nardith
 - (DR:: 1748-08-24): Riswynn purchases the Chalice of the Runepriest for 8000 gold pieces and a minor magic item, a [[Black Light Candle]].
-Riswynn attempts to use the chalice to teleport [[The Dunmar Fellowship]] to safety, but is instead transported to the [[The Heart of the Mountain]]
+Riswynn attempts to use the chalice to teleport [[Dunmar Fellowship]] to safety, but is instead transported to the [[Heart of the Mountain]]
 - (DR:: 1748-08-25): Riswynn and companions [[Session 53-54 (DuFr)|take the Chalice of the Runepriest into Morkalan]], where they use it destroy [[Hagrim]] and the shadowfell domain of [[Morkalan]]
 - (DR:: 1748-10-05): The Chalice of the Runepriest is returned to its rightful place in [[Tharn Todor]]